techietechcentral/AiCore-Project-documentation/Milestone and Tasks.md

 else:
     print("Oops!
 That is not a valid input.")
 ```
 At the end of milestaone 2 I am now conversant with writing codes and opening terminals in VScode.
-I have also practiced codeing in python where have learnt about
+I have also practiced coding in python where have learnt:
 - function
 - import
 - __init__